BaseMax/RandomRealNameAPIGo/README.md

 You can also use the file to store names and surnames.
 But keep in mind that your web service must be able to respond to a large number of simultaneous requests.

+## Why Assignment?

+Note, I have never applied for a job anywhere until now and this assignment project is designed by myself.
+Right now I'm enjoying GitHub and I'm not looking for solving assignments for others.
+Best Wishes.

 ## Authors

 - Amir Shiati